TUFTS-HCI-LAB/tufts-hci-lab.github.io/README.md

 |- examples         // Vuepress source code of Tufts HCI Lab
 | |- .vuepress      // Vuepress settings
 | | |- theme        // The local theme files of Ououe
-|
-|- blog-multidir    // The source code of package, just for reference.
-                    // Not used for building anything
+| |- * (all other folders)  // All folders other than .vuepress contain the markdown files for each page.

 ```

 ## Usage (defined in package.json)